Last updated on

 - In a stand mixer fitted with the paddle attachment, combine the butter, granulated sugar, brown sugar, and red velvet flavor.
 Beat the ingredients on medium-high speed for about 5 minutes, until the mixture is light in color and slightly increased in volume.

 - Lower the speed and add the eggs, one at a time, mixing until each egg is incorporated before adding the next.
+Continue to beat on medium-high until smooth and nearly double in volume.

 - With the stand mixer on low speed, alternately add the dry ingredients and the buttermilk into the butter mixture, beginning and ending with dry ingredients.
 Mix until just incorporated.
 Fold in the sour cream.